 So – you can overbuild the entire site to allow complete freedom of movement knowing that every nook and cranny can hold up to the close shot – which takes a long time and costs a fortune.
 Or– you can approach it in phases, which is far more sensible.
 There’s no point wasting time and money detailing a part of the site no one will see.

-Building each machine is one of the most challenging and fun parts.
-Working from reference photos and other descriptions, machines specific to each industry are constructed to represent real-world counterparts – but again, not represent one recognizable brand; the final version considered an “average” of several different samples.
+Building each machine is one of the most challenging – and fun – parts.
+Working from reference photos and other descriptions, machines specific to each industry are constructed to represent real-world counterparts – but again, not represent one recognizable brand or model – the final version of any considered an “average” of several different samples.
 There are times, however, that specific classifications of equipment are necessary.
 Recently there was an example of a (extremely) large shipping container transported by flatbed semi.
 It was important to communicate a drop-down flatbed as opposed to a regular flatbed due to the extreme weight requirements.
 So there are times a certain measure of detail is appropriate.

-Once your asset library is built all the heavy lifting has been done and the models may now be leveraged for any purpose into the future: it’s literally a drag and drop process to use the same models in future marketing efforts.
+Once your asset library is built, the heavy lifting is done and models may now be leveraged for any purpose into the future.
+It’s literally a drag and drop process for future marketing efforts.
 If individual assets require changes they are modified, their changes automatically reflected in future scenes.

-Constructing a “virtual world” for your products to live in may seem overwhelming at first.
-But after more than a decade doing exactly that – let CraneDigital help guide what makes the most sense for your needs.
-Give us a call at 970-213-1828 to discuss how we can help you navigate this post-pandemic world we’re about to enter.
+With more than a decade of experience, CraneDigital expertly guides what makes the most sense for your needs.
+Give us a call at 970-213-1828 to discuss how we can help navigate presenting your products and services on the web.
 We’re here to help.